-- It can calculate sukanya samriddhi yojana maturity amount based on monthly and yearly investment.
+- It can calculate Sukanya Samriddhi Yojana maturity amount based on the monthly and yearly investment.

-- It can be set-up to excel with the proper formulas.
+- It can be set up on Excel with the proper formulas.

 - You can avoid mistakes while calculating.

-- If automated in excel or other software, the calculator does not keep deposit cap at 1.5lacs yearly.
+- If automated in excel or other software, the calculator does not keep the deposit cap at 1.5 lakh yearly.

-- Interest rate changes yearly and must be input manually
+- Interest rate changes yearly and must be put in manually.

-As SSA had only begun in 2015, no deposit as yet has reached maturity, and there is some confusion about the closure of the account.
+As SSYA had only begun in 2015, no deposit as yet has reached maturity, and there is some confusion about the closure of the account.

-SSA is a savings account, and as such, it cannot be closed before maturity in ordinary cases.
-There are only 3 instances when the account can be closed, apart from closure when the account has achieved maturity at 21 yrs since opening.
+SSYA is a savings account, and as such, it cannot be closed before maturity in ordinary cases.
+There are only three instances when the account can be closed, apart from closure when the account has achieved maturity at 21 years since opening.

 - Death of the child